ReneSalhab/CO5BOLDViewer/README.md

 - FIX: When aborting file-load, error occurred
 - FIX: menu-bar was not usable under MacOS.
 Now it is in the window of CO5BOLDViewer and working.
-- NEW: tau=1 location at side-view plotable, of eos and opa are provided
+- NEW: tau=1 location at side-view plotable, if eos and opa are provided
 - NEW: new setup_np.py (not parallel) provided, if compilation fails with setup.py, because of openmp

 ### Version 0.8.4